Idaho Criminal Rule 46. Bail or Release on Own Recognizance.

 (I) the need to deter the defendant and others from future violations.

 (2) If the court sets aside the forfeiture, in whole or in part, it may reinstate the bail, or the court may exonerate the bail, or the court may recommit the defendant to the custody of the sheriff and set new bail or may release the defendant on his or her own recognizance.
-The court shall, within five (5) business days, give written notice to the person posting the bail or, if the bail consists of a surety bond, such notice shall be sent to the surety, or to the agent designated by the surety to receive such notice as reflected in the records of the Department of Insurance, and shall constitute notice to both the surety and the person posting the bond, if they are different persons.
+The court shall, within five (5) business days, give written notice to the person posting the bail.
+If the bail consists of a surety bond, such notice shall be sent to the surety, or to the agent designated by the surety to receive such notice as reflected in the records of the Department of Insurance, and shall constitute notice to both the surety and the person posting the bond, if they are different persons.

-(3) After the court enters the order forfeiting bail, the clerk must, within five (5) business days, mail a written notice of forfeiture to the last known address of the person posting the undertaking of bail or, if the bail consists of a surety bond, such notice shall be sent to the surety, or to the agent designated by the surety to receive such notice as reflected in the records of the Department of Insurance, and shall constitute notice to both the surety and the person posting the bond, if they are different persons.
+(3) After the court enters the order forfeiting bail, the clerk must, within five (5) business days, mail a written notice of forfeiture to the last known address of the person posting.
+If the bail consists of a surety bond, such notice shall be sent to the surety, or to the agent designated by the surety to receive such notice as reflected in the records of the Department of Insurance, and shall constitute notice to both the surety and the person posting the bond, if they are different persons.
 If the defendant does not appear or is not brought before the court within one hundred eighty (180) days after the entry of the order forfeiting bail, the clerk, upon receiving payment of the forfeited bail, shall remit such forfeiture to the county auditor for distribution and apportionment as provided by I. C. § 19-4705.

 (i) Revocation of bail.

 (1) Upon a verified application alleging that the defendant has willfully violated conditions of the defendant's release on bail, other than failure to appear, the court may issue a warrant directing that the defendant be arrested and brought before the court for hearing, or the court may order the defendant to appear before the court at a time certain.